thepowersgang/va_list-rs/README.md

 Rust implementation of C's `va_list` type

 # Overview
-This crate provides a rust `VaList`type, which is binary-compatible for the C type of the same name.
+This crate provides a rust `VaList`type, which is binary-compatible for the C `va_list` type.
 It is intended to allow rust code to provide the complex logic of variable argument functions.

 # Example
 ```rust